-By having small class sizes and individualised learning opportunities, he is engaged and happy at school.
+By having small class sizes and individualised learning opportunities, he is engaged and thriving at school.
 This has allowed him to develop a strong foundation of knowledge, closely supported by the teachers and assistants.
 Every member of staff knows him so well that they are able to effectively challenge and support him.
-Without the pressure of SATS, D has been able to embrace the joy of learning.
+Without the pressure of SATS, he has been able to embrace the joy of learning.

 The extra curricular on offer at Hatherop and specialist teachers